When you exit the Fund due to resignation, retirement, dismissal, or retrenchment, your full member share becomes payable as a lump sum.

 - The member’s monthly pension will be determined by the drawdown rates selected by the member (2.5% – 17.5%).

 - Members will have the option to adjust their drawdown rate annually on the pension anniversary date (the first of the month in which they entered the Annuity).

-- Investment choice will be available to the member, and advice on investment choices will be provided by Portfolium, the Fund’s dedicated advisors on the Fund’s annuity options.
+- Investment choice will be available to the member, and advice on investment choices will be provided by Portfolium, the Fund’s financial advisors.

 - If the member passes away, the available fund value will become payable to the member’s beneficiaries.

 Remember, the CRF has appointed Retirement Benefit Counsellors to explain the available options.
 Please call our call centre on 0861 CRFUND (273863) should you need further advice.